Student Information

 For Students

-Undergraduate and graduate students new to Office of Student Access Services (SAS) will need to complete the following steps in order to meet with someone:
+Undergraduate and graduate students new to Office for Student Access Services (SAS) will need to complete the following steps in order to meet with someone:

 1. Submit the Student Application

-Prior to your Welcome Meeting, please click the Student Application form, complete it, and submit it to Student Access Services (SAS).
+Prior to your Welcome Meeting, please complete the Student Request for Reasonable Accommodations form, and submit it to Student Access Services (SAS).

 1. Schedule a Welcome Meeting